Country of Origin: China

 Did You Know?

 The breed’s name, however, originated with British Merchants who brought the breed back to England from China in the 18th century.
-The breed was first recognized by the AKC in 1903 and became a popular breed in the United States by the 1920’s.
-A pair of Chows even made it to the White House, as two of them were the family pets of President Calvin Coolidge.
+The breed was first recognized by the AKC in 1903, is a member of the Non-Sporting Group, and became a popular breed in the United States by the 1920s.
+A pair of Chows even made it to the White House as presidential pups; two of them were the family pets of President Calvin Coolidge.

 The Chow Chow was a favorite of Martha Stewart.
 She owned several and often featured them on her TV show.